Jercik/gh-feedback/slash-command/process-feedback.md

 ## 1. Preflight (fail fast)

 1. Confirm the tool is runnable:
-   - Run `pnpm exec gh-feedback --help`.
+   - Run `gh-feedback --help`.
-   - If it fails due to missing dependencies, run `pnpm install` and retry.
-   - If it still fails, stop and report the error output.
+   - If it fails or the command is not found, stop and report the error output.

-2. Confirm GitHub access:
+2. Capture PR feedback state (this also validates GitHub auth/permissions):
-   - Run `gh auth status`.
+   - Run `gh-feedback summary`.
-   - If not authenticated, stop and report that login is required.
+   - If the command errors (for example, unauthorized or missing permissions), stop and report the error output.

-3. Capture PR feedback state:
-   - Run `pnpm exec gh-feedback summary`.
    - **No PR for current branch:** Stop and tell the user there is no PR associated with the current branch.
    - **No actionable items:** If there are no `pending`, `in-progress`, or `awaiting-reply` items, report that feedback processing is complete.